 7. The Board Must Insist on Planning

-The Board exercises ultimate control over the future of the University.
-It reserves to itself final decision-making authority over the kind of institution the University will be and the means by which it will achieve its mission, vision and goals.
+As set forth in the Will of Thomas Green Clemson, the Board exercises ultimate control over the future of the University.
+It reserves to itself final decision-making authority over the kind of institution the University will be and the means by which it will achieve its mission, vision, and goals.

 1. Control by Objectives